ericjung/neural-entrainment/README.md

 # neural-entrainment

 A collection of [neural brainwave entrainment](https://en.wikipedia.org/wiki/Brainwave_entrainment) code.
 I'll be adding to this more over time.

-After installing node, clone this directory locally then:
+After [installing node](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs), clone this directory locally then:

 ## isochronic tone

-Play an isochronic tone at 40 Hz for stimulation for x mi.
-40 Hz is 12.5 msecs on, then 12.5 of silence, repeated indefinitely.
-Elapsed time is displayed every 30 seconds.
+Play an isochronic tone at 40 Hz for stimulation for `x` minutes.
+40 Hz is 12.5 msecs of audible playback, then 12.5 of silence, repeated indefinitely.
+Elapsed time and remaining time is displayed every 30 seconds.

 ```
 npm install